dinoleekl/courseraCapstone/README.md

-# courseraCapstone
+# Coursera Data Science Specialization: Capstone project
-Materials for Coursera Data Science Specialization Capstone project
+Materials for the project